data-science-for-biotech/git-novice/_episodes/04-changes.md

 {: .language-bash}

 ~~~
-mars.txt
+b117.txt
 ~~~
 {: .output}

-`mars.txt` contains a single line, which we can see by running:
+`b117.txt` contains a single line, which we can see by running:

 ~~~
-$ cat mars.txt
+$ cat b117.txt
 ~~~
 {: .language-bash}

 ~~~
-Cold and dry, but everything is my favorite color
+Almost all sequences carry the N501Y mutation.
 ~~~
 {: .output}